 Dept. Soil & Crop Sciences, Dept. Civ. & Environmental Engineering, Dept. of Chemistry

-My research is directed at determining reactions influencing the fate of trace elements and organic contaminants in soils.
-In addressing the fate of environmental contaminants, one must consider the complete system rather than solely a simplified fraction of the soil.
-However, due to the extreme heterogeneity of soils, identifying key-reactions influencing the (bio)degradation, (bio)reduction, and (bio) availability research focuses on both simplified systems, often composed of a single mineral and solution reactant, and natural soil systems.
-I use a multitude of traditional soil chemistry methods in combination with various chromatographic (e.g. GC, HPLC and IC), spectroscopic (e.g. FTIR, XPS), and microscopic (e.g. SEM, TEM and AFM) methods, including state-of-the-art techniques such as synchrotron radiation-based X-ray techniques, to elucidate (bio)degradation products, chemical states of trace elements and structural states of minerals within soils and pure mineral systems.
-The ability to identify organic metabolites, the chemical state of trace elements and potential “host” mineral-phases is essential for ascertaining contaminant fate and mobility within soils and waters.
+My research is directed at 1) determining reactions influencing the fate of contaminants, nutrients, and organic carbon in water, soil and plants, and 2) treatment and reuse of agricultural and produced water for irrigation of crops.
+In addressing these topics, one must consider the complete system rather than solely a simplified fraction of the environment.
+However, due to the extreme heterogeneity of water, soil and plants, identifying key-reactions influencing the (bio)degradation, (bio)reduction, and (bio) availability my research focuses on both simplified systems, often composed of a single mineral and solution reactant, and natural soil/water & agricultural systems.
+I use a multitude of traditional analytical methods in combination with various chromatographic (e.g. GC, HPLC and IC), spectroscopic (e.g. FTIR, XPS), and microscopic (e.g. SEM, TEM and AFM) methods, including state-of-the-art techniques such as synchrotron radiation-based X-ray techniques and Fourier transform ion cyclotron resonance mass spectrometry (FT-ICR MS), to elucidate (bio)degradation products, chemical states of trace elements, structural states of minerals, plant uptake of contaminants, and the fate of water contaminants in environmental and agricultural settings.
+The ability to identify organic metabolites, the chemical state of trace elements and potential “host” mineral-phases is essential for ascertaining the health risk associated with, for instance, reuse of treated industrial/agricultural water for crop irrigation.

 For more details about the research conducted in the Borch group please click here.